zerynth/docs/docs/reference/libs/nxp/hexiwear/docs/kw40z_kw40z.md

 Sets the callback function to be executed when KW40Z receives a bluetooth pairing request.

+!!! note
-**NOTE:** When the KW40Z receives this kind of request it generates a pairing code stored in the passkey class attribute.
+	When the KW40Z receives this kind of request it generates a pairing code stored in the passkey class attribute.

 **`upd_sensors(battery=None,accel=None,gyro=None,magn=None,aLight=None,temp=None,humid=None,press=None)`**